-- c.
-Provide all school leaders, teachers and other staff ongoing, high-quality, job-embedded professional development (e.g., regarding subject-specific pedagogy, instruction that reflects a deeper understanding of the community served by the school, and differentiated instructional strategies) that are aligned with the school's comprehensive instructional program and designed with school staff to ensure they are equipped to facilitate effective teaching and learning and have the capacity to successfully implement school reform strategies; - d.
-Implementation of such strategies as financial incentives, increased opportunities for promotion and career growth, and more flexible work conditions that are designed to recruit, place, and retain staff with the skills necessary to meet the needs of the students attending M.B.
-Lamar Middle School.
+- b.
+Provide an identification and rewards system for school leaders, teachers, and other staff who, in implementing the Transformation To Educational Excellence Model, have increased student achievement; - c.
+Provide all school leaders, teachers and other staff ongoing, high-quality, job-embedded professional development

+(e.g., regarding subject-specific pedagogy, instruction that reflects a deeper understanding of the community served by the school, and differentiated instructional strategies) that are aligned with the school's comprehensive instructional program.
+The professional development will be selected by school staff to ensure they are equipped to facilitate effective teaching and successfully implement school reform strategies;

+d.
+Implement financial incentives, increase opportunities for promotion and career growth, and provide more flexible work conditions that are designed to recruit, place, and retain staff with the necessary skills to meet the needs of the students attending Memorial Middle School